 • The kids in the neighborhood who were playing in the snow Thanksgiving morning and let me play too.

-• In some cases, their grandparents.
+• Their parents.• In some cases, their grandparents.

 • Everyone I work with.